nikhaldi/exception_notification-rake/README.md

 exception_notification-rake - ExceptionNotifier for Rake tasks
 ==============================================================

-This Ruby gem is an extension of the [exception_notification gem](http://rubygems.org/gems/exception_notification) to support sending mail upon failures in Rake tasks.
+This Ruby gem is an extension of the [exception_notification gem](http://rubygems.org/gems/exception_notification) to support sending mail (or other sorts of notifications) upon failures in Rake tasks.
 This is useful if you run Rake tasks as batch jobs on a schedule, particularly if you're using the [Heroku Scheduler add-on](http://addons.heroku.com/scheduler).

 [![Build Status](https://travis-ci.org/nikhaldi/exception_notification-rake.png)](https://travis-ci.org/nikhaldi/exception_notification-rake)